Luming-L/Project/git.md

 `git config` will generate `.gitconfig` file that stores git settings.
 `.gitconfig` can be set at one or more of three different locations:
 - Global (`/localdisk/home/_s0000000_/.gitconfig` or ~/.config/git/config): the most common use, establishes for a particular user
+- System (`/etc/.gitconfig`): rarely used, establishes for the entirety of the local system (all users on this computer\).

 ```bash
 # name and email address